Cardfight!! Vanguard: Original era

-Several days after the mortal battle against Link Joker, life seems to have returned to normal.
-However, Aichi Sendou, the hero who saved the earth from the invasion of Link Joker and Void, has disappeared, and Kai, his closest friend ("mate"), seems to be the only person who remembers him.
+Several days after the mortal battle against Link Joker, Aichi Sendou, the hero who saved the earth from the invasion, has disappeared, and Kai, his closest friend, seems to be the only person who remembers him.
 After receiving a Royal Paladin deck containing a new version of Aichi's avatar card Blaster Blade, Kai sets out not only to remind everyone about Aichi but also find him.
-Kai manages to gather other comrades who remember Aichi: Naoki, Misaki, his classmate Miwa, and Kamui.
-However, Kai realizes that Kourin is also missing.
-His investigation leads to the discovery of four magically gifted cardfighters called the Quatre Knights: Olivier Gaillard, Phillip Neve, Rati Curti, and Raul Serra, who intend to stop anyone finding Aichi.
-Ren gives Kai a tip to Aichi's location where he discovers that Kourin is allied with the Quatre Knights, and Aichi was behind both the memory loss and the Quatre Knights.
-Kourin defeats Kai using her Link Joker deck and takes Blaster Blade.
-During training with Leon, Kai gains new resolve and returns to using a Kagero deck.
+Kai manages to gather others who remember Aichi.
+His investigation leads to the discovery of four magically gifted cardfighters called the Quatre Knights who intend to stop anyone finding Aichi.
+Ren gives Kai a tip to Aichi's location.